ProfessionalCSharp/ProfessionalCSharp2021/1_CS/Types/Readme.md

 # Readme - Code Samples for Chapter 3, Classes, Records, Structs, and Tuples

+**Classes, Records, Structs, and Tuples** gives you information to create reference or value types, create and use tuples, and make use of the C# 9 enhancement to create and use records.

 This chapter contains the following code samples:

 * TypesSample (structs, classes, records)